PRECIOUS-Palladium hits record high on strike threat; gold steady

 “The threat of the South African mines strike spreading to the platinum mining industry is enough to make people nervous and that’s why we’re seeing some short-covering in platinum and palladium, driving both the metals higher.”

-U.S. President Donald Trump on Monday said he was optimistic that a final trade deal could be reached with China and that he would hold a summit to sign any pact, having announced on Sunday that he would delay an increase in U.S. tariffs on Chinese goods.
+U.S. President Donald Trump on Monday said he was optimistic a final trade deal could be reached with China and that he would hold a summit to sign any pact, after announcing on Sunday he would delay an increase in U.S. tariffs on Chinese goods.

 “Much of last year, we saw the dollar benefiting from safe haven flows and gold was suffering because of the dollar’s strength.
 With the easing of the trade tensions, gold prices are likely to benefit,” said Suki Cooper, precious metals analyst at Standard Chartered Bank.